8090-inc/xrx-core/docs/content/quickstart.md

 In this quick start, we will walk through the steps to get the xRx system up and running. xRx is designed as a modular system with pluggable components, with the core consisting of the reasoning agent.
 You only need to code a reasoning flow, and xRx will automatically create an application that can listen, speak, and display custom UI components.

-For this guide, we will be using the simple agent as our example, but the setup process remains consistent for any reasoning agent you choose to implement.
+For this guide, we will be using the "Simple App" example, but the setup process remains consistent for any application you choose to implement.

 ## Components